-Among the opinion of these experts, it seems that some of them provide a more philosophical understanding, but some are more operational.
-From this definition, it can be concluded that organizational culture is the basic philosophy of an organization that contains shared beliefs, norms, and values that are the core characteristics of how to do things in the organization.
-These beliefs, norms, and values become the guidance of all human resources in the organization, and it is used to carry out their performance.
+Among the opinion of these experts, it seems that some of them provide a more philosophical understanding, but some are more 3 perational.
+From this definition, it can be concluded that organizational culture is the basic philosophy of an organization that contains shared beliefs, norms, and values that are the core concluded that are the core contains shared beliefs, norms, and values that are the core contains shared beliefs, norms, and values become the guidance of all human resources in the organization, and it is used to carry out their performance.